OpenStack Community Q&A

-Still, wide adoption of an open-source, open-standards cloud should be huge for everyone.
+Wide adoption of an open-source, open-standards cloud should be huge for everyone.
 It means customers won't have to fear lock-in and technology companies can participate in a growing market that spans cloud providers.
+Companies are already using OpenStack to provide public clouds, support, training and system integration services and hardware and software products.

 A great analogy comes from the early days of the Internet: the transition away from fractured, proprietary flavors of UNIX toward open-source Linux.
 An open cloud stands to provide the same benefits for large-scale cloud computing that the Linux standard provided inside the server.